bmeurant/technical-docs/software-architecture/system-design-fundamentals/cloud-native-principles.md

 *   **[[event-driven|Event-Driven Architecture]]**: Many cloud-native applications leverage event-driven patterns for asynchronous communication between services, enhancing decoupling and responsiveness.
 *   **[[observability|Observability]]**: Cloud-native systems are designed with observability in mind, incorporating comprehensive [[monitoring]], [[opentelemetry|tracing]], and logging to understand system behavior and troubleshoot issues in distributed environments.
 *   **Automation**: Manual processes are minimized through extensive automation of infrastructure provisioning ([[infrastructure-as-code|Infrastructure as Code]]), deployment, and operational tasks.

+> [!IMPORTANT]
+> The **Twelve-Factor App** is a gold standard methodology.
+Mastering it is essential for understanding cloud-native app expectations regarding configuration, backing services, and statelessness.

 ---